Zhuyuanda/Dissertation/MC/README.md

 ### 12 variables (combine).ipynb

 Combined result for the reconstruction of 12 variables from signal and background MC data.
 The background data is further divided into sidebands and near signal region.
-The result is saved as combine.pdf .
+The result can be seen from 'combine.pdf'.